-Producer/Engineers Jared Sacks and Daan van Aalst have pooled their extensive expertise in music production and recording in very high resolution audio.
-Their goal is to put together the best system for recording and reproducing music at the highest quality with recordings in the new DSD 256fs (quad rate DSD) format.
+Producers and Engineers Jared Sacks and Daan van Aalst have pooled their extensive expertise in music production and recording in DSD audio.
+Their goal is to put together the best system for recording and reproducing music at the highest quality with recordings in the DSD 256 (quad rate DSD) format.

 Music in DSD 256, DSD 128 and DSD 64

 The music on 8 Ensembles in 1 Bit is being provided in both Stereo and Multichannel sound in the recorded resolution DSD 256 (quad rate DSD).
 For listeners with DSD 256 systems you will enjoy hearing the music exactly as it was recorded.

 We know that many listeners do not own DSD 256 converters and players today.
 Tom Caulfield, the Mastering Engineer at Native DSD used specially developed software from Jussi Laako (the maker of the Signalyst HQ Player software player) for the conversion from DSD 256 to DSD 128 and DSD 64.

 Adding Metadata and Uploading the Files for You

 Once the three sets of Stereo and Multichannel DSD files were completed, the tracks were then converted from the DFF to the DSF file format.
 This enables Native DSD to add metadata to the recorded tracks.
 Finally the DSF tracks, cover art and album booklet in Acrobat PDF format are uploaded to our server where they can be purchased and downloaded for your musical enjoyment.

 We hope this brief overview provides some insight into how we recorded the music on the new 8 Ensembles in 1 Bit album.
 There is more information in the booklet.
 We think you will really love what we heard in the recording studio – and you are about to hear at home.